 Using the e-conomic system, Dinero or Billy’s Billing, our smaller clients can make sales invoices to their own clients.
-After a service or a product has been delivered, they log into the system and issue an invoice in PDF.
+After a service or a product has been delivered, they log into the system and issue a sales invoice in PDF.
 The invoice is normally sent directly from the system to their client and then stored inside the system.
-We later book the payment from the client when it appears on the bank, to match the invoice in the system.
+We later book the payment from the client, when it appears on the bank, to match the invoice in the system with the payment.

-The client can choose to pay bills themselves, meaning that Dania Accounting doesn’t have access to pay these bills.
+The client can choose to pay bills themselves, meaning that Dania Accounting doesn’t have access to pay bills in the bank.
 Normally, only small clients use this option.
-By logging into their netbank, they can pay their phone bill, car insurance, etc. After a month or more, depending on the agreement between the client and Dania Accounting, the client scans the paid invoices in PDF, and they either email them directly to Dania Accounting or directly into e-conomic, Dinero or Billy’s Billing.
+By logging into their netbank, they can pay their phone bill, car insurance, etc. After a month or more, depending on the agreement between the client and Dania Accounting, the client scans the invoices in PDF, and they either email them directly to Dania Accounting or directly into e-conomic, Dinero or Billy’s Billing.
 Once the invoices have been delivered, the client can log into their internet bank and save all the transactions that have occurred.
 The function is called “Save CSV” (comma separated file), and it allows the client to save the transactions from their bank and email the file to us.
-This provides us with all the information we need from the bank and can be done in nearly every Danish internet bank.
-Sometimes the banks other words for these files: CSV, Excel, textfile and so on, but it is the same in this context.
+This provides us with all the information we need from the bank and can be done in nearly every Danish internet banking system.
+Sometimes the banks use other words for these files: CSV, Excel, text-file and so on, but it is the same in this context.

 After Dania Accounting has received the invoices and the file from the bank, we start booking the invoices in e-conomic, Dinero or Billy’s Billing in order to declare the VAT on the Danish tax office website called SKAT Erhverv.
 In Denmark, companies normally pay the VAT every quarter in the beginning, but later this can change to 6 months or monthly, all depending on sales and history of payment.
 The client will receive a confirmation that we’ve declared the VAT, along with a receipt, usually via email.
 The confirmation also contains all the details about how to pay the VAT on your internet banking system.
 Together with the VAT confirmation clients also receive a P&L, balance and ledger cards for every period.

-Small clients normally need 1-19 hours of service per month.
+Small companies normally need 1-19 hours of accounting services per month.

 If you’re unsure how many hours you’ll need, estimate 3-5 minutes per invoice + 1 minute per bank account transaction.

-If you need 20 hours of accounting services per month or more, then we consider you to be a large client and have some really interesting offers for you also.
+If you need 20 hours of accounting services per month or more, then we consider you to be a “large company” and wehave some really interesting offers for you also.
 Please read more on our website about services for larger clients, if this is relevant for you.